DM872/dm872.github.io/_posts/2021-05-28-salt_spreading.md

 end at their homes at node 2 and 130, respectively.

-The data reader in python organizes the network data as a mixed graph with further information on the links.
+A data reader in python that reads the information outlined above is made available in the repository [GIT].
+It organizes the network data as a mixed graph with further information on the links.
 A *mixed graph* is a graph made of both edges and arcs.
 Edges can be traversed in either of the two directions while arcs can only be traversed in their direction.
 In particular, the mixed graph provided by the reader is $G=(V,A \cup A_{R} \cup E_{R})$.
-The set of nodes $V$ includes the set of road intersections $I$, the set of refilling depots $D$ and the set of homes $H$, that is, $V=I \cup D \cup H$.
-Each vehicle has a single location $h$ from $H$ from which it departs and returns.
+The set of nodes $V$ includes the set of road intersections $I$, the set of refilling depots $D$ and the set of homes
+$H$, that is, $V=I \cup D \cup H$.
+Each vehicle has a single location
+$h$ from $H$ from which it departs and returns.
 The set of arcs $A$ contains the arcs that can be traversed while $A_R$ and $E_R$ arcs and edges, respectively, that are required to be traversed.
 (Hence, edges that can be traversed in either direction have been rewritten in $A$ as two antiparallel arcs.)
-Edge is $E_R$ are labeled $ij$ with $i<j$.
+Edges in $E_R$ are labeled $ij$ with
+$i<j$.
 There are no self loops.

 <!-- This graph is obtained
 by substituting